 Please write a personal statement that includes a narrative description of your professional experience, career goals, and area of research interest:

 - Identify the research area in which you are interested and potential research questions you are interested in answering.
 Citations from research literature that supports the need for research in this area may be included.
 We highly encourage identifying current College of Nursing faculty whose research interests are similar to yours.
+Brief descriptions of PhD faculty research interests can be found here.
 You can read their research papers in PubMed Central.

 - Your statement should also detail what you expect to accomplish through PhD study and how your work will potentially contribute to nursing science.

 - Your statement should provide evidence of educational and experiential preparation for PhD study, a clear understanding of the foci of the program and its faculty, and an indication of how your needs may be met by the program.

 Your statement should not exceed three pages.
 Use a standard format of single-spaced, 12-point font, with one-inch margins.
 You may submit this document at the time of application or after by way of the Admissions Uploader.

 During the application process, you will be asked to provide the names and email addresses of three individuals who can provide strong recommendation of your academic abilities and research potential.
 Once the application is submitted, an email will be automatically generated and sent to these individuals with a link and further instruction on how to submit their letters of recommendation.
 We encourage you to submit your application far in advance of the deadline so that those writing letters of recommendation have ample time to upload their letters.